 Tempted to try something new?
 Looking for healthy recipes?
 Look no further!
 Our recipes are low in saturated fat and heart healthy.

-People with high cholesterol often wonder if it’s OK to eat eggs.
-And it should be fine, as they won’t have much effect on your cholesterol.
+People with raised cholesterol often wonder if it’s OK to eat eggs, as egg yolk is rich in cholesterol.
+Generally speaking, it should be fine for most people, as the cholesterol in eggs does not have a significant effect on blood cholesterol.

-If you have familial hypercholesterolaemia, you should limit the amount of cholesterol you eat to about 300mg per day.
-That’s about the amount of cholesterol most people in the UK eat.
+If you have high blood cholesterol, you should limit the amount of cholesterol you eat to about 300mg per day.
+That’s about the amount most people in the UK eat.
 Eating three to four eggs a week should be fine, but speak to your doctor or dietitian about what’s best for you.

-Eating eggs won’t have any or much effect on your blood cholesterol, and they’re good for you too.
+For most people, eating eggs won’t have a significant effect on your blood cholesterol, and they’re good for you too.